lbonn041/Search-Engine/README.md

 # Search-Engine
-simple search engine that uses Boolean and Vector search models. for uOttawa CSI 4107 class
+Simple search engine that uses Boolean and Vector search models. for uOttawa CSI 4107 class Implemented using python and using Flask as framework Can handle wildcards such as "manag*" (only for boolean) Does spell check

 STILL IN BETA AND NEEDS A LOT OF BUG FIXES